Running Man (TV program): Animation

 On June 14, 2017, it was announced that Running Man will be adapted into a half-hour animated show.
 It features the original seven members, including former member Gary, in animal form.
 The show will have 24 episodes and EXO-CBX will provide the theme song for it.
 Additionally, the animated show will be the first to be broadcast in UHD in South Korea.
 On August 11, 2018, the animated show premiered on Cartoon Network in Southeast Asia as an English dub.

 On December 5, 2018, the "Running Man, 2018" animated series was released in theaters.
 On December 19, 2020, an animated movie, originally serving as a six-episode preview of the new season, premiered on Cartoon Network in Southeast Asia as an English dub with the title "Running Man: The Ultimate Challenge".

 Comic book

 In March 2013, a comic book adaptation of the series was published.
 The series, titled Running Man: How do I Find the Kidnapped Idol?, is written by Hong Yong-hoon and illustrated by Kim Moon-shik.
 The comic book, which is aimed for children, was released on March 25, 2013.

 Musical

 On March 30 and 31, 2019, a play which was titled, "The Musical Running Man" was performed at Busan Citizen's Hall.

 Other appearances

 International versions

 Running Man had first sold the franchise to China which became Running Man China in 2014.
 They later sold the franchise to Vietnam and Indonesia in 2019.
+However, the Indonesian version of Running Man has not been produced.

-As of June 6, 2019, there have been aired 9 seasons within 3 franchises of Running Man.
+As of April 25, 2025, there have been aired 18 seasons within 4 versions of Running Man.